Technoguyfication/Baackup/README.md

 ## How does I use?

 1. Download one of the releases or you can build the software with Visual Studio and .NET 4.5
-2. Put the "Baackup.exe" and "Baackup.bat" into your server's root directory.
+2. Put the contents of the "Server Files" folder into your server's root directory.
 (The folder with the server.properties, etc.)
 3. Run the "Baackup Config.exe" that was included with the program.
 (This does not need to be in the server directory.)
 4. Using the configuration tool, customize your settings as much as you like.
 We support Spigot, CraftBukkit, and Vanilla.
 If you are using a modded server such as Forge we DO NOT backup the "Mods" folder but, depending on your server and the mods on it, we may back up the mod config.
 5. Set it to run whenever you want.
 If you use the plugin *Essentials*, it has [an auto backup feature](http://wiki.ess3.net/wiki/Backup).
 If you don't use Essentials and **do not** have the RCON feature correctly configured, make sure you have something to automatically save and toggle autosave on your server, ***otherwise your backups could become corrupted!***